 What is stress?

-Before we can understand the relationship between stress and IBS, it's important to understand how stress affects your body and what causes stress.
+Before understanding the relationship between stress and irritable bowel syndrome, it's important to understand how stress affects your body and what causes stress.

 Types of stress include: